Cubulating Surface-by-free Groups: Generalization: separating curves

-\begin{rmk} Recent work of Kropholler and Walsh \cite{kw} establishes that $G$ as in Proposition \ref{prop-vfiber} is incoherent provided $b_1(G)$ is strictly greater than $b_1(Q)$.
+\begin{rmk} Recent work of Kropholler, Vidussi and Walsh \cite{kw} (see also \cite{kvw}) establishes that $G$ as in Proposition \ref{prop-vfiber} is incoherent provided $b_1(G)$ is strictly greater than $b_1(Q)$.
 We expect that the finitely generated normal subgroup of $G$ that Proposition \ref{prop-vfiber} furnishes is not finitely presented and hence the hypothesis $b_1(G) > b_1(Q)$ in \cite{kw} may not be necessary. \end{rmk}